fnxL/generalized-media-scraper/README.md

 `folderName` | Default: `default` - Folder name to store individual media files

-`connections` | Default: `10` - Number of connections to make while downloading a file

-`maxRetries` | Default: `5` - Maximum retires before the file download is aborted
+`maxRetries` | Default: `5` - Maximum retires before scraping & file download is terminated.

 `usePlaywright` | Default: `false` - Will playwright chromium to render the html content.
 Defaults to false, which uses html returned by HttpRequest